PeterJochem/ToDo/README.md

 # To Do App
-This is a simple browser app for managing my to do list
+This is a simple browser app for managing my to do list.
+My goal was to learn a little bit about Express and React.
+So I created this React app and its backend.
+The app consists of a database running in a docker container, an Express REST API, and a React frontend.

 # Results
 Below is a gif of myself using the app <br />